 If a recurrence is found during regular follow-up, your cancer specialist and your colorectal surgeon will work together to determine how extensive it is.
 Most likely, imaging tests, such as a CT or PET scan, will be performed to determine whether there has been additional distant spread.
 If the recurrence is distant from the original tumor, or in more than one area, this is usually treated initially with chemotherapy.
 If the recurrence is local, it may be possible to treat it with another surgery.
 If your original cancer was in the colon (not the rectum), it is more likely that this local recurrence will be able to be removed.

 What about my family?

 Close relatives of patients with colon and rectal cancer (parents, brothers, sisters, and children) are at increased risk for the disease.
 Therefore, periodic colonoscopies are usually advised.
-If polyps 'are promptly detected and removed, cancers are less likely to develop.
-Other factors which may increase the risk of developing polyps or colorectal cancer include cancer occurring at an early age and a personal history of breast or female gynecological cancer.
+If polyps ‘are promptly detected and removed, cancers are less likely to develop.
+Other factors that may increase the risk of developing polyps or colorectal cancer include cancer occurring at an early age and a personal history of breast or female gynecological cancer.